Kendallziyen/Java_ZeroJudge/README.md

+# ZeroJudge codes written in Java
 This is the material for the solution to ZeroJudge.
-Codes are all written in Java.